projectcaluma/caluma-demo/README.md

-# caluma-demo
+# caluma-demo - :warning: This project is archived
-A demo for caluma
+The new demo is at [projectcaluma/caluma-portal-demo](https://github.com/projectcaluma/caluma-portal-demo).